 Over the last several years there has been increasing interest across the poultry industry in infrared radiant tube heating for poultry houses.
-Several variations of tube heat are being tried in poultry houses, but this type of heating system is relatively new and university research is incomplete as yet regarding how they work, possible fuel savings, proper installation and operation, as well as safety considerations.
+These are propane- or natural gas-fired heaters in the shape of long tubular cylinders (pipes) that are hung near the ceiling of the house.
+Several variations of tube heat are being tried in poultry houses.
+Radiant heat in general has some advantages over forced air heat, as has been seen1 by adoption of radiant brooders.
+Radiant tube heat might also have attributes that will be beneficial to poultry producers.
+Radiant tube heating for poultry houses is relatively new and university research is incomplete as yet regarding how they work, possible fuel savings, proper installation and operation, as well as safety considerations.
 This report explains the engineering principles involved, based on available data and field observations, to clarify issues and address the many questions growers are asking about radiant tube heating.